top of page

 Search

-Government Responses to Oil Subsidies: You Cannot Subsidize Away the Pain of a Physical Shortage – Renewable, Batteries and EVs for the Win?
+Government Responses to the Iranian Strait of Hormuz Crisis: You Cannot Subsidize Away the Pain of a Physical Shortage – Renewable, Batteries and EVs for the Win?

 The Russian invasion of Ukraine in 2022 and the potential closing of the Strait of Hormuz have triggered significant responses from governments worldwide, especially in the realm of oil subsidies and energy policy.
 When the conflict in Ukraine erupted, many Western governments responded by imposing sanctions on Russian oil exports, causing disruptions in global energy markets.
 To address the surge in fuel prices and shield their economies, several countries increased oil and